Haxxnet/Compose-Examples/examples/firezone/README.md

 # Notes

-1. Download the `docker-compose.yml` and `.env` file from this repository.
+1. Download the `docker-compose.yml` and `env.example` file from this repository.
-2. Adjust both files to your needs.
+2. Adjust the compose file to your needs.
+3. Renamte the `env.example` file to `.env` and adjust to your needs.
 Especially change the default secrets!
-3. Proceed by executing the below commands.
+5. Proceed by executing the below commands.

 ````
 docker compose run --rm firezone bin/migrate